Art of the Devil 2: Plot

 Miss Panor retires to a secret hut in the jungle, where she has several corpses gathered round, all of them sitting at desks, like students.
 Each corpse has a photo attached to it, indicating which former student it represents.

-At dinner that night, as the friends eat the soup Panor has made for them, each student spits out something: Ko spits up a fingernail, Por spits up a piece of tongue with a piercing on it, Kim spits up an eye contact lens and Tair an eyeball.
-The group realizes that the meat, which is actually dismembered body parts added in the soup is, in fact, Noot.
+At dinner that night, as the friends eat the soup Panor has made for them, each student spits out something suspicious: Ko spits up a fingernail with Doraemon painted on it, Por spits up a piece of tongue with a piercing on it, Kim spits up an eye contact lens and Tair an eyeball.
+The group realizes that the meat, which is actually dismembered body parts added in the soup, is in fact, Noot.
+It is implied that after Noot left the cottage, she was captured, tortured, killed, and dismembered by Miss Panor.
 They search the cottage for Miss Panor.
 Kim finds a video camera with a tape that shows Miss Panor killing and cannibalizing the shaman who cursed her, and then rushing towards the camera with a tree branch raised and bringing it down on whoever is holding the camera.

-Tair begins to have hallucinations of corpses shambling around everywhere.
+Tair begins to have hallucinations of rotting corpses shambling around everywhere.
 The group flees the house and sees a light outside.
-They call to the boat for help, but it drives past them.
+They call to a nearby boat for help, but it drives past them.
 The driver takes a fatal fall from the boat after seeing Miss Panor coming towards him from the other side, which sinks.
 Kim tumbles into the water and has a vision of Panor and Ta's father.
 In the vision, Panor is shown torturing Ta's father by ripping off his toenails, on the premise that if she hobbles him, he can't leave her.
-When Panor leaves the room, Ta's father shoots himself in the head.
+When Panor leaves the room, Ta's father shoots himself in the head to end his suffering.
 Kim relates this to the others, and they find the gun.
 In the same room, there are also some jars filled with pickled mangoes.
 In one of these jars, the group finds Ta's dead father.

 The group runs to the house's dusty old shrine to hide and pray.
 Tair has a laughing fit and is temporarily possessed by Miss Panor.
 Ko threatens Tair with the gun, but suddenly starts to writhe and flail as dozens of geckos claw their way out of his body, killing him.